AlexandreFournel/modbat/bin/WEKA/README.md

 All these python programs and the shell executable file are managed by main.py program.

 Python version used : Python 3.6.5 :: Anaconda, Inc.
+WEKA version used : 3.8.3

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install progress.

 ```bash
 pip install progress